Virtuant/hadoop-admin-2019/docs/weekly-test-1.md

 need to use GROUP ALL and then a FOREACH projection that uses the COUNT function.

-{ %comment% }

-21,819 as the number of visitors to the
-White House who visited the President.

-( %endcomment% }

 How many people saw the President?

 ### Finding People Who Visited the President